ASPNR Research Award Policies and Procedures

 CONDITIONS OF APPOINTMENT

 The recipient is eligible for a one-time grant.
 It is expected, although not mandated, that the supported research would yield a worthy paper to be submitted to the Program Committee for presentation at the subsequent American Society of Neuroradiology Annual Meeting.
 As with other submitted papers, this will be judged on a competitive basis.
-Also, the Society’s official journal, American Journal of Neuroradiology, must have the first opportunity for publication of the work.
+The Society’s official journal, American Journal of Neuroradiology (AJNR), must have the first opportunity for publication of the work.
 All scientific publications and exhibits resulting from the research must acknowledge the support of the ASPNR and The Foundation of the ASNR.
-The recipient is required to submit a written report to the Chair of the ASPNR Research Committee and the Foundation Board of Trustees on the progress of the work one year after receipt of the award.
+The recipient is required to submit a written report to the Chair of the ASPNR Research Committee and the Foundation of the ASNR Board of Trustees on the progress of the work one year after receipt of the award.

 STIPENDS AND ALLOWANCES